Lyab-i Hauz: Other details

 Today the Lab-i Hauz is a right-angled pool (46 x 36 meters), which stretches from the east to the west and is buried in the verdure of century-old trees.
 Its edges are arranged in the form of the descending staircase made of massive blocks of yellowish limestone.

+On the Lyab-i Hauz, there is also a modern statue of Nasreddin, a character in the folklore of the entire Muslim world, which the Uzbeks consider an Uzbek who was born and lived in Bukhara.

-As stated above the Kukeldash Madrasa is the biggest in Bukhara (80 x 60 meters).
+As stated above, the Kukeldash Madrasa is the biggest in Bukhara (80 x 60 meters).
 Kulbala Kukeldash ('the brother') was the name of the Emir's foster-brother who was the builder of this structure.

 The Nadir Divan-Beghi Madrasa was initially erected as a caravanserai.
 At the inauguration ceremony Imam Quli Khan unexpectedly proclaimed the supposed caravanserai is to be a madrasa.
 So Nadir Divan-Beghi was obliged to rearrange the caravanserai by adding on to the front the loggias, the portal (Aywan) and angular towers.
 He also constructed an additional storey with cells.

 The Nadir Divan-Beghi Khanqah is located opposite the Nadir Divan-Beghi Madrasa on the western side of the Lab-i Hauz.